syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Customize-the-scrollbar-thumb.md

 ---
 layout: post
 title: Customize the the scrollbar thumb | Syncfusion
-description: The Syncfusion Essential UWP PDF viewer provides option to customize the scrollbar thumb.
+description: The Syncfusion Essential UWP PDF viewer provides option to customize the color and the width of the scrollbar thumb.
 platform: uwp
 control: PDF viewer
 documentation: ug
 ---

-# Customize the color of the scrollbar thumb in UWP PDF Viewer
+# Customize the scrollbar thumb in UWP PDF Viewer

+## Customize the color of the scrollbar thumb

 The PDF viewer uses the [ScrollViewer] (https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.scrollviewer?view=winrt-19041) control to scroll the pages of a PDF.
 The color of the vertical and horizontal scrollbar thumbs can be customized using the following code.